 - Prepare your staff for higher risk of call baiting and other difficult scenarios.
 When pressured by higher than usual volume, agents are more likely to make a mistake.
 Reminding how to identify and respond to call baiters may keep you out of needless legal trouble later.

 - Include support staff in pertinent training.
 Reception and other departments besides the collection floor may encounter consumers from time to time.
-Include them in any necessary training, such as spotting call baiting, so they’re ready too.
+Include them in any necessary training, so they’re ready too.

-3. Roll Out or Fine-Tune Your Tax Settlement Campaign
+Roll Out or Fine-Tune Your Tax Refund Debt Collection Campaign

 - Don’t start too big.
 Choose just a few classes of accounts to start, and analyze, analyze, analyze!

-- Also understand that settlement campaigns don’t work on every type of consumer or with every type of debt.
-If you see less than one percent response rate to the campaign, reconsider settlement for that particular client or class of account.
+- Also, understand that settlement campaigns don’t work on every type of consumer or with every type of debt.
+If you see less than a one percent response rate to the campaign, reconsider settlement for that particular client or class of account.

-If you already run a tax settlement program, you’re already way ahead of the game.
+If you already run a tax season debt settlement program, you’re ahead of the game.
 But there are ways to make this year’s campaign your most successful one yet.
-The key is in choosing the settlement offer candidates you decide to target.
+The key is in choosing the best settlement candidates to target.

 - Don’t choose accounts that are too young or too old.
 If you pick accounts that are too new, you may be losing out on the chance to collect the full amount owed.
 If you choose accounts that are too old, you may be wasting your time on a debt that’s too difficult to collect.
 Many agencies aim for an account age of between nine months and three years.